 A home’s electrical system is often taken for granted, but it is a powerful tool that must be respected.
 If the system is not properly maintained, it could fall into a dangerous state for those using it.
 There are also situations in which the improper use of a power system could lead to danger.
-Common electrical hazards at home include improper use of extension cords and power strips, poor wiring, appliances near water sources, and unprotected electrical outlets.
+A common electrical safety inspection can identify electrical hazards at home including poor wiring, appliances near water sources, unprotected electrical outlets and the improper use of extension cords and power strips.
 In many cases, these situations will be obvious if you look for them.

 Routine checks of your system will prevent any existing issues from becoming more serious.
 For instance, you might have a power strip that is overloaded, or possibly you’ve plugged one power strip into another.
 This can be dangerous since there is a high probability of an electrical fire.
 Wiring can degrade over time in your home, so inspections are a good way to ensure that nothing is in danger of deteriorating past the point of functionality.
 Most inspectors will recommend re-wiring a space long before the old wiring naturally degrades.

 To help train young children regarding the dangers of electrical systems, BC has started an initiative called Electrical Safety Week in which students are taught the important facts about dealing with electricity.
 The initiative includes a number of interactive elements designed for maximal engagement with younger children, which hopefully will create lasting impressions and good habits.